-The first Model 3 has officially left the production line.
+The first Model 3 put tyre to tarmac in July.
 Typical to Elon Musk, the news came in the form of a series of tweets.
 A couple of weeks after tweeting that the Model 3 had passed all regulatory checks, Musk tweeted:

 Production unit 1 of Model 3 is now built and going through final checkout.
 Pics soon.July 9, 2017

 Followed swiftly after by this rather lovely picture, the orange light of sunset reflecting off its sleek flank.

 North American buyers got the first Model 3s, starting from West to East coasts.
 The first customers to receive their vehicles did so in an event livestreamed on the official Tesla website:

 Watch the first Model 3 handovers on https://t.co/7Ol1Bw0ZaG this Friday at 8:45pm PT pic.twitter.com/b00OZGviNKJuly 26, 2017